Church in the Bible

 33. Read Galatians 4:21-31.

 In this allegory we have two women, Hagar and Sarah.
 The allegory clearly states that these two are symbolic of the two covenants and the two biblical Jerusalem’s – one being the physical Jerusalem of mortar and bricks, and the other being spiritual Jerusalem (which incidentally is we Christians today who believe in Christ!).
 The important point for this Learning Activity is that Hagar coexisted with Sarah (indicating that both the Old Covenant and the New Covenant coexisted for a time).
 Eventually Hagar and her son were cast out just as the Old Covenant was replaced by the New Covenant!

 Therefore, during an approximate period of forty years there was a continuing but dwindling presence of the Old Covenant mixed in with the incoming New Covenant.
 This mixture was facilitated by the presence of the Temple in Jerusalem along with its sacrificial services and trappings.
 Believers in the transition church struggled to bring along these practices into the New Covenant church.
 The Apostle Paul constantly writes against this practice to discourage the believers doing this.
 It is unfortunate that some in the church today are still doing this same thing (which is actually a form of a Judaizer!).

 After the Parousia we are no longer in that transitional church although many Christians through human effort keep vestiges of the Old Covenant alive in their belief systems.
-We are not to live in “hope” but rather in the “presence” of God today!
-We live and move and have our being in Christ and are living in the spiritual New Jerusalem that was described in the book of Revelation that came down to earth!
+We live today in the “presence” of God every minute of every day!
+We live and move and have our being in Christ and are living in the spiritual New Jerusalem that is described in the book of Revelation!

 What I am leading to in this Learning Activity is for the reader to listen closely at what comes from behind the pulpits of the man-made institutional church organizations.
 What will now follow is a number of examples of what I mean and I will add to this listing from time to time.